 Lesson Booking and Availability

-Lessons are booked termly (12 weeks).
-Please contact us if you are interested in registering your child, as bookings for Autumn are now being taken.
+Lessons are usually booked termly (12 weeks).
 Lessons run alongside the school term and towards the end of a term you will be given the opportunity to reenrol for the following term.

 - 9.00-9.30am- Ducklings, Stage 1, Stage 2, Stage 2+, Stage 3